HashirA123/FinalProject_ENCM509/ReadMe.txt

 >> conda install ipykernel
 >> conda install nb_conda_kernels

-## Once you have these installed these, run the folling command:
+## Once you have these installed these, run the following command:

 >> jupyter notebook